 Annisette, M. and Trivedi, S. (2013).
 Globalization, Paradox and the (Un)making of Identities: Immigrant Chartered Accountants of India in Canada.
 Accounting Organizations and Society, Vol. 38(1), pp. 1-29.

 Annisette, M. and Richardson, A. (2011).
 Justification and Accounting: Applying Sociology of Worth to Accounting Research.
 Accounting Auditing and Accountability Journal, Vol. 24(2), pp. 229-249.
 (Mary Parker Follett Manuscript Award “Highly Commended”)

 Annisette, M. and Cooper, C. (forthcoming).
 Researching the Exercise of Power of Everything.
 In Hoque, Z. et al (eds.)
 The Routledge Companion to Qualitative Accounting Research Methods.

 Annisette, M. (2012).
 Racialization Processes in Accountancy.
 In Walker, S. et al (eds.)
 Critical Histories of Accounting: Sinister Inscriptions in the Modern Era, London: Routledge, pp. 200-215.

 Graham, C. and Annisette, M. (2012).
 The Role of Transnationals in Framing Accounting in the Global South.
 In Hopper, T. et al (eds.)
-Handbook of Accounting and Development, London: Routledge, pp. 59-73.
+Handbook of Accounting and Development, Cheltenham: Edward Elgar, pp. 59-73.